Great Grey Owl - Strix nebulosa

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

-Habits: Great Gray Owls fly with soft, slow wingbeats and generally do not often move more than short distances between
+Habits: The Great Grey Owl is most active at nights, but also at dusk and just before dawn; sometimes active during the day in breeding season.
+They fly with soft, slow wingbeats and generally do not often move more than short distances between

-Voice: The Great Gray Owl has a distinctive primary call
+Voice: The Great Grey Owl has a distinctive primary call

 which is a very soft, low-pitched hoot "whooo-ooo-ooo-ooo"